pavshulin/maskPlugin/README.md

 <p>Mask Plug-in is a help tool for entering data.
 It allows correct entering and exception handling of the next user's data: phone number, date, data with fixed length..
 Also mask provide functionaliy, which not allow user to reach empty (not entered) part of input.</p>

-<p>For starting work with mask plug-in you simply need invoke 'maskPlugin' on your input selector, and delegate mask string in
+<p>For starting work with mask plug-in you simply need invoke <code>maskPlugin</code> on your input selector, and delegate mask string in
 first argument, and parameteres in second.
 There are a common approach to start work with mask plug-in:
 <pre><code>$('#input selector').maskPlugin(mask, [parametres]);</code></pre>
 </p>